 Sosian: Traveller ratings

-Sosian is one of a few Kenyan lodges where you have a better than 50/50 chance of seeing wild dogs.
+Sosian is one of a few Kenyan lodges where you have a good chance of seeing wild dogs.